M&M Cookie Cake

 The best part about a cookie cake is the range of texture.
 Just a tiny bit crispy on the outside – the dough sets a little more along the metal edge of the pan.
 But the inside?
 Perfectly soft, bordering just on gooey.

-We’re include two “secret ingredients” to keep our cookie cake extra soft: cream cheese (to add extra fat and moisture) and brown sugar.
+We’re including two “secret ingredients” to keep our cookie cake extra soft: cream cheese (to add extra fat and moisture) and brown sugar.

 Playing with the ratio of brown and granulated sugar is one of my favorite tricks when it comes to making cookies or cakes chewier or, well, cakier.
 What makes brown sugar better?
 It’s time for my favorite subject… kitchen chemistry!

 Brown sugar is brown because of the addition of molasses.
 This molasses both adds moisture to the sugar (making a more moist baked good), and also lowers the pH of the cookie batter (brown sugar is acidic, unlike granulated sugar).
 Lowering the pH of the batter does two things: first, it causes the proteins in the cookies to firm up faster while they bake, creating a chewier texture.
 Secondly, brown sugar reacts with the baking soda in the recipe to produce carbon dioxide, creating additional lift, which in turn results in a softer interior texture.

 Between the cream cheese and the brown sugar, this M&M cookie cake will almost feel undercooked in the middle, it stays so soft.
-(But fret not, it’s cooked the whole way through an safe to eat!)
+(But fret not, it’s cooked the whole way through and safe to eat!)

 Remove your cookie cake from the oven when it feels just slightly underdone; the cake pan will retain heat for quite some time and continue to cook the cookie after removing it from the oven.